Car as "means of attack": Police arrest further suspects over Cologne terror alert

-The Cologne police have taken three more terror suspects into custody in connection with possible plans to attack the cathedral on New Year's Eve.
+Following the terror alert for Cologne Cathedral, the police arrested three more suspects on Sunday.
 The raids took place in Duisburg, Herne and in Nörvenich in the district of Düren.
-Apartments were also searched there.

-The "alleged means of attack" was a car, the police announced in Cologne on Sunday.
-At a press conference called at short notice, North Rhine-Westphalia's Interior Minister Herbert Reul (CDU) spoke of "Islamist individuals and groups of people" who are "more active than usual at the moment".

-Attack on Cologne Cathedral was probably to be carried out by car
+Apartments were also searched there, Cologne police chief Johannes Hermanns announced at a press conference on Sunday evening.
+The attack was supposed to have been carried out with a car.

+Shortly before Christmas, the police had received information about a possible Islamist plan to attack Cologne Cathedral on New Year's Eve.
+A 30-year-old Tajik was then taken into custody on Christmas Eve in Wesel "to avert danger" when special units searched an apartment.
+He is suspected of having spied on the cathedral.
+It turned out that the Tajik was part of a larger network that also extended to other German states and other European countries, Hermanns now explained.

 Read also: